-Although Urtica dioica’s common name of stinging nettle might lead you to believe otherwise, this supplement is not actually associated with any significant adverse effects at all.
+Although Urtica dioica’s common name of stinging nettle might lead you to believe otherwise, this supplement does not link with any significant adverse effects at all.

-Stinging nettle is named so because the fresh nettle plant causes stings, but if you are taking this in supplement form then you have no reason to worry about that.
+Stinging nettle has this name because the fresh nettle plant causes stings.
+But if you take this in supplement form then you have no reason to worry about that.

-Any adverse events related to Cucurbita pepo were said to be mild and infrequent.
-Overall, this supplement is well tolerated.
+Any adverse events related to Cucurbita pepo were mild and infrequent.
+Overall, patients tolerate this supplement well.

-How do you know what prostate supplement you need?
+How do you know if you need a prostate supplement?